oliviabrz/NBA/README.md

 - Variables
     - a user declared name that points to a memory location containing data of some data type
 - Loops
-    -for loop (iterate over a range)
+    - for loop (iterate over a range)
-    -while loop (iterate while something is true)
+    - while loop (iterate while something is true)
 - Expressions
     - Expressions are made of operators and operands.
 An expression is like 2 + 3
 - Operators